apache/mynewt-site/docs/chapter1/project1.md

         $ ls -al /usr/local/bin/arm-none-eabi-gdb
         lrwxr-xr-x  1 aditihilbert  admin  69 Sep 22 17:16 /usr/local/bin/arm-none-eabi-gdb -> /usr/local/Cellar/gcc-arm-none-eabi-49/20150609/bin/arm-none-eabi-gdb

     Note: If no version is specified, brew will install the latest version available.
-StackOS will eventually work with multiple versions available including the latest releases.
+MynewtOS will eventually work with multiple versions available including the latest releases.
 However, at present we have tested only with this version and recommend it for getting started.

 * You have to install OpenOCD (Open On-Chip Debugger) which is an open-source software that will allow you to interface with the JTAG debug connector/adaptor for the Olimex board.
 It lets you program, debug, and test embedded target devices which, in this case, is the Olimex board.
 Use brew to install it.
 Brew adds a simlink /usr/local/bin/openocd to the openocd directory in the Cellar.